taseenb/frontend-test/NOTES.md

 - **Filters** There are two types of filters stored with Redux: client and server filters (referred as `apiParams` in the code).
 This is how they work:

-  - When user interacts with the UI, the filter parameters gets saved via dispatch/action in the store.
+  - When user interacts with the UI, the filter parameters get saved in the store.

-  - In the case of "client" filters, a render is immediately triggered via props passed down to the `Results` component.
+  - In the case of "client" filters, a render gets triggered immediately via props passed to the `Results` component.

-  - In the case of "server" filters (api parameters), the new data is fetched or taken from the cache.
+  - In the case of "server" filters (api parameters), new data gets fetched or taken from the cache.

-  - The new data will be appropriately saved in the store (based on category and offset).
+  - Then the new data gets saved in the store (based on category and offset).

-  - The update in the store will trigger a new render via selector.
+  - The update in the store triggers a new render.
 See: [List.js](/src/components/List.js)

 - **Automated testing** I included unit tests for the following:
   - Reducers: all reducers have unit tests that emulate changes in the filters and data.